Tuesday, December 1, 2015

 Eleven Hundred Dozen.
 Eleven Hundred DOZEN.
 She baked Thirteen Thousand Two Hundred cookies to send to the desert to feed to young men and women that she would never meet.
 She spent more than a month on the project.
 The Marines had to send four trucks to pick them all up.
 She received a Commendation from the Marine Corps Commander.

 I told this story at the time to a client who chuckled and said, "Your Mother is quite a patriot".
 Yes, she was.
 And she was quite a Mom.

 Originally published in Feb.
 2008.
-Merry Christmas, Patsy.
+Happy Birthday, Patsy.